 - Vũ Quang – North Central Coast.
-Remote, forested region where numerous new species of animals and plants have been found over the last decades and several more are reported but their existence has not been proved yet.
-One of the most intriguing ones is batutut (Nguoi Rung) – a human like creature, which is approximately 1.8 m tall and covered with hair.
+A remote, forested region where numerous new species of animals and plants have been found over the last decades and several more are reported but their existence has not been proved yet.
+One of the most intriguing ones is batutut (Nguoi Rung) – a human-like creature, which is approximately 1.8 m tall and covered with hair.

 - Nam Dan petroglyphs and megaliths (Nấm Dần) – Northeast, Hà Giang province.
 Group of stones with carved symbols and stone settings.
 Most stone carvings are rings and weird spiral patterns, but there are depicted also humans.

 - Sa Pa Ancient Rock Field – Northwest, Lào Cai province.
 Here, in Muong Hoa Valley are found volcanic boulders which are covered with hundreds of petroglyphs.
 Many petroglyphs are lines – it is possible that there is a kind of "archive" of land borders from the 15th century.
 There are also other theories about the origin of these petroglyphs as well as many other petroglyphs showing people, home utensils.

 - Đồng Văn – Northeast, Hà Giang province.
 Exceptionally well preserved historical town of montane people in spectacular hilly area.
 Most buildings here are approximately 200 – 100 years old.
 These houses are built from clay, have two – three floors and tiled roofs.

 - Hang Rục Caroòng (Ruc Caroong) – North Central Coast, Quang Binh province.
 Large cave in spectacular karst region.
 This cave serves as a habitat to Arem people who live in the caves and are hunting and harvesting.